authoritydmc/personalTGBot/DOCKER_README.md

 ## Stopping the Container

-To stop the running container, use:
+To stop the running container manually, use:

 ```sh
 docker stop <container_id>